Message to Love: Production

-The filming used eight cameras, and took 175 hours of 16mm and 35mm Ektachrome footage, which was later edited down to approx 78 minutes of music and 41 minutes of interviews and announcements.
+The filming used eight cameras, and took 175 hours of 16mm and 35mm Ektachrome footage, which was later edited down to approximately 78 minutes of music and 41 minutes of interviews and announcements.
 All of the headliners were captured, only Sly Stone and Chicago refused permission to be filmed.

 Release

 The 1996 version of the film was given a certificate of 15, with the 1999 extended edition being rated 18 for nudity.
 BBC2 premiered the film for the 25th anniversary of the festival.
 The VHS was released a month later by Castle.
 The Region 1 DVD was released in 1997, with the Region 2 DVD being released in 2003 by Castle.